WLPPFP (US) Fellowships

 The Domestic Violence Clinic Teaching Fellow and the International Women’s Human Rights Clinic Teaching Fellow both participate in the WLPPFP for the first year of their Fellowship only.
 Regardless of placement organization, all of the Fellows participate in numerous events throughout the Fellowship year, such as an orientation, bi-weekly seminars, skills-building trainings, and other activities organized by the Program.
 For example, in prior years the Fellows have met with U.S. Supreme Court Justice Ruth Bader Ginsburg, Congresswoman Eleanor Holmes Norton, and other leaders in the legal field addressing women’s rights and related social justice issues.

 The Fellows also have an opportunity to audit courses related to women’s rights at the Georgetown University Law Center and to attend other events at the law school.
 Except for the Domestic Violence Clinic Teaching Fellowship and the International Women’s Human Rights Clinic Teaching Fellowship, no law school course work is required and no degree will be awarded.

 Applicants must either be a law school graduate or in their final year of law school, and must show a demonstrated commitment to advancing women’s rights throughout their careers.
-Applications must be postmarked by the deadline, and early applications are encouraged.
+Early applications are encouraged.
 Fellowship selection will be conducted throughout the winter and early spring.
-Depending on the availability of funds, approximately six applicants will be awarded Women’s Law and Public Policy Fellowships, which will carry a stipend of about $50,000.
+The Fellowships pay a stipend of about $60,000.
 The placement organizations employ the Fellows and provide standard fringe benefits, including health insurance.